What can I study?

 - No formal entry qualifications required.

-- Classroom-based study at the college in Dingwall – four days a week, September to May.
-Alternatively, study at home a module at a time, working at your own pace and taking as long as you require.
+- Study from home a module at a time, working at your own pace and taking as long as you require.

 - Excellent materials clearly guide you through the course and your tutor is on hand to help and encourage you at every stage.

-- is available for most students.
+- Support may be available for students.
 Contact the Finance Officer for more details: Barbara.MacPhail@uhi.ac.uk

 Our BA (Hons) Theological Studies programme focuses on three main themes: biblical studies, theological/historical studies and applied studies.